-IM—1776 at One Year: A few words by its founder
+IM—1776 at One Year: A few words by the founding editor

 When I first considered starting a publication in mid-2020 cities were on fire in the stated cause of ‘Antifascism’ and the early stages of the global Lockdown Regime were materializing.
 What was clear already was that the solution to our problems was going to require thinking much more radically about political and social questions than the mainstream media and their intellectuals and relays were prepared to entertain.
 Three months and a handful of published articles later, on September 16, 2020, I launched IM—1776.

 I’m proud and grateful for what happened next.
 Over the past year, we published a total of 86 articles: ranging from essays exploring the thought of philosophers who are currently ignored or censored by the mainstream, historical and contemporary analysis, thought-provoking assessments of current events, as well as various other works diagnosing the ills of our time.

 We’ve also had the honor to feature interviews with thinkers including Angelo Codevilla, CJ Hopkins, Thierry Baudet and Curtis Yarvin, among others.
 We’ve published reviews of books that the mainstream ignores; some of these works had to be self-published by their authors because they were written with the kind of imagination and honesty our mainstream institutions and publishing houses don’t tolerate and reward anymore.

 We’ve experimented with multi-part essay series, dialogues between our writers, and even taken a shot (two really) at laying out a forward vision for the West — and why not?
 Mainstream movements have stopped believing in Greatness.
 But writers and thinkers with fire will always dare to dream.
 The mission of every authentic outlet out there should be to find these people and give them a platform to let their talent and creativity flourish, rather than demanding they conform.